-- 1.1 The purpose of the curriculum is to provide those undertaking specialty training in clinical radiology with appropriate knowledge of the physical principles that underpin diagnostic medical imaging.
-When linked with other training in clinical radiology, this should lead to the safe and effective application of diagnostic imaging for the benefit of patients. - 1.2 It is intended that the curriculum should be delivered during the first year of specialty training.
-This is expected to take about 40-45 hours of formal physics teaching, during the early months of specialty training, supplemented by practical training and private study of material recommended by trainers.
-Basic knowledge of physics and mathematics is assumed. - 1.3 Assessment is in the form of a written multiple choice question (MCQ) paper, which is a component of the First FRCR Examination in Clinical Radiology.
-Further detail is available on the College's website. http://www.rcr.ac.uk/content.aspx?PageID=175
+- 1.1 The purpose of this section of the syllabus is to provide those undertaking specialty training in clinical radiology with appropriate knowledge of the physical, cellular and molecular principles that underpin diagnostic medical imaging.
+When linked with other training in clinical radiology, this should lead to the safe and effective application of diagnostic imaging for the benefit of patients.
+It should also provide a basic awareness of developments relevant to future practice and research. - 1.2 It is intended that this syllabus should be delivered during the first year of specialty training.
+This is expected to take about 40-45 hours of formal teaching in basic sciences related to imaging, during the early months of specialty training, supplemented by practical training and private study of material recommended by trainers.
+Basic knowledge of physics, cell biology and mathematics is assumed. - 1.3 Assessment is in the form of a written multiple choice question (MCQ) paper, which is a component of the First FRCR Examination in Clinical Radiology.
+Further detail is available on the College's website.

-2 AIMS OF THE CURRICULUM
+2 AIMS OF THIS SYLLABUS

-- 2.1 Provide appropriate knowledge of the physical principles that underpin the following diagnostic medical imaging modalities: planar (projection) x-radiography, x-ray fluoroscopy, x-ray computed tomography (CT), ultrasound imaging, magnetic resonance imaging (MRI), planar (projection) radionuclide imaging, single photon emission computed tomography (SPECT) and positron emission tomography (PET). - 2.2 Describe how the concepts of risk, safety and quality apply in these imaging modalities including the responsibilities of individuals and organisations. - 2.3 Provide sufficient understanding of the principles underlying each imaging modality to enable selection of the most appropriate modality for a particular clinical situation, to select the optimal operating factors, to interpret the images produced, to communicate the results and to discuss the complete imaging process with professional colleagues. - 2.4 Assist trainees to satisfy the requirements for adequate training in order to carry out professional roles in medical diagnostic imaging as specified by UK legislation and guidance.
+- 2.1 Provide appropriate knowledge of the physical, cellular and molecular principles that underpin the following diagnostic medical imaging modalities: planar (projection) x-radiography, x-ray fluoroscopy, x-ray computed tomography (CT), ultrasound imaging, magnetic resonance imaging (MRI), optical imaging, planar (projection) radionuclide imaging, single photon emission computed tomography (SPECT), positron emission tomography (PET) and hybrid imaging techniques - 2.2 Describe how the concepts of risk, safety and quality apply in these imaging modalities including the responsibilities of individuals and organisations. - 2.3 Provide sufficient understanding of the principles underlying each imaging modality to enable selection of the most appropriate modality for a particular clinical situation, to select the optimal operating factors, to interpret the images produced, to communicate the results and to discuss the complete imaging process with professional colleagues. - 2.4 Assist trainees to satisfy the requirements for adequate training in order to carry out professional roles in medical diagnostic imaging as specified by UK legislation and guidance and evolving best practice